penangteams/hangout/README.md

-This repo has two branches
-use refactor branch for working code
+This repo has two branches.
+Use refactor branch for working code

-Uses recatjs, msw, recoil and tailwindcss
+Uses reactjs, msw, recoil and tailwindcss

 git clone the main